This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 Colombia

 A microchip, rabies vaccination and an international veterinary certificate are required.
-For air entry the inspection is carried out at the airport.
+For air arrivals, checks are carried out at the airport.

 Paraguay (our experience)